gabsy/dekode-test/README.md

 ### Running locally

-Just clone the repository or download the ZIP file, and run `npm install`
+Just clone the repository or download the ZIP file, and run `npm install` and `npm start`

 ### What are the benefits of using React?